Your health and safety are the number one priority.

 Why are we doing it this way?
 Because it’s honest and it’s safe.

 Plus, we want you and the people you care about to feel safe when you’re in college.
-For some, that means living on campus and taking classes in person and online.
+For some, that means living on campus and taking classes in-person and online.
 For others, that means living at home and taking only online classes.

 You get to choose what works best for you.

 We’re here to help you through this.
 Ask us all the questions, and we’ll help you plan.
+Feel free to reach out to your advisors, instructors or department chairs.

 The Eagle Store